The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: solo reps, recruiters, and PR professionals chasing specific or senior contacts.

-RocketReach indexes roughly 700 million professional profiles and is geared toward fast, one-off lookups rather than team rollouts.
-Its Chrome extension reveals an email or phone number as you view a profile or company site, then syncs it to your CRM.
-Pricing is per-lookup credits: the Essentials tier is near $19 a month on annual billing (email only), and a Pro tier around $52 a month unlocks phone numbers.
-That credit model is the catch, since costs climb quickly once a team is pulling lists at volume.
+RocketReach indexes roughly 700 million professional profiles, and it's built for one-off lookups rather than team rollouts.
+The Chrome extension surfaces an email or phone number while you're already looking at a profile or a company site, then pushes it to your CRM.
+You pay in per-lookup credits: Essentials sits near $19 a month on annual billing and covers email only, while Pro at around $52 a month unlocks phone numbers.
+That works out cheap for a single person doing precise, occasional lookups, and it stops working the moment a team starts pulling lists in volume, because the bill climbs with every record.

-What users say: RocketReach's G2 reviewers (accessed July 2026) value how broadly they can search and build lists across industries.
-The complaint is freshness.
-Emails go stale and job titles fall out of date, and reviewers regularly ask for better data accuracy.
+What users say: RocketReach's G2 reviewers (accessed July 2026) like how broadly they can search and build lists across industries.
+Freshness is the sore point.
+Emails go stale, job titles fall out of date, and asking for better accuracy is a recurring theme in the reviews.

 5. LinkedIn Sales Navigator: Best for Social Selling